vipulnaik/diet-exercise-health/events/2024/2024-07-18-excessive-morning-activity-and-abdominal-pain-in-the-afternoon.md

   felt that that helped, but I don't have clear evidence for this.
 There's no clear before-after impact.

+  I resumed sauerkraut consumption on 2024-09-09.
+I did another brief pause for 2024-09-21 and 2024-09-22 to deal with a mouth bite and anal swelling.

 * I suspect that the consumption of onions as part of my outside food meal at Kitava (meeting friends) on 2024-08-02 caused increased flatulence from 2024-08-04 to 2024-08-06 or so.